laravel/docs/broadcasting.md

 <a name="introduction"></a>
 ## Introduction

-In many modern web applications, WebSockets are used to implement realtime, live-updating user interfaces.
+In many modern web applications, WebSockets are used to implement real-time, live-updating user interfaces.
 When some data is updated on the server, a message is typically sent over a WebSocket connection to be handled by the client.
 This provides a more robust, efficient alternative to continually polling your application for changes.

 To assist you in building these types of applications, Laravel makes it easy to "broadcast" your [events](/docs/{{version}}/events) over a WebSocket connection.
 Broadcasting your Laravel events allows you to share the same event names between your server-side code and your client-side JavaScript application.